Learning how to count macros is one of the highest leverage steps you can take to get and stay in shape.

 How many calories should you be eating?

-As you see, all you have to do is enter your weight and approximate body fat percentage and activity level, and it will estimate how much lean muscle you have (LBM) as well as your basal metabolic rate (BMR) and total daily energy expenditure (TDEE).
+In any case, all you have to do is enter your gender, weight, height, age, and activity level, and the calculator will estimate your basal metabolic rate (BMR) and total daily energy expenditure (TDEE).

 - If you want to lose weight, you should eat 75 to 80% of your TDEE, or 20 to 25% less energy than you’re burning every day.